zhoubw/Bizcuits/README.md

 - [ ] Start working on the front page, with design.
 Why front page first?
 Because things have to work.
 - [ ] Start working on the basic "suggestion" page, without design.
 We don't need things to look good yet; we need it to work.
 - [ ] A neat idea I came up with: Control Center.
 It's a site that's basically an interface used to manage the posts.
 This way they can be accessed without digging into the code.
 Do it or not?
+- [ ] Another idea: pins on a Google map?

 ####Alright, the structure.
 (Check for everything complete)
  - [ ] Front page